tlevine/www.thomaslevine.com/content/!/finding-unique-keys/index.md

 similar to the process for any other data catalog software, and it's explained [here]().

+The "CSV" files that come out of OpenDataSoft are delimited by semicolons;
+I guess we could call them "SSV" files or "SCSV" files, but I'm going to keep calling them "CSV".

 ### Why OpenDataSoft
 Here are a few reasons why I chose OpenDataSoft.